thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 <br/>

-You should see following screen with your host and device token:
+You should see the following screen with your host and device token:

 ![image](/images/edge/tutorial/alarm/terminal-run-sh.png)

-### Post telemetry and verify alarm
+### Post telemetry and verify alarms

-For posting device telemetry .
-For this we need to **copy DHT22 device access token**.
-Let's post temperature 51°C using following [Rest API](/docs/reference/http-api/#telemetry-upload-api) call.
+For posting device telemetry.
+For this, we need to **copy the DHT22 device access token**.
+Let's post the temperature 51°C using the following [Rest API](/docs/reference/http-api/#telemetry-upload-api) call.
 Do not forget to **replace $ACCESS_TOKEN with actual DHT22 device token**:

 ![image](/images/edge/tutorial/alarm/copy-device-token.png)